DevExpress-Examples/AspNetCore.Reporting.BestPractices/Readme.md

 This section describes how to optimize a reporting application's memory consumption, and prevent memory leaks and cluttering on the server.

-> Refer to the [Document Viewer Lifecycle](https://docs.devexpress.com/XtraReports/401587/web-reporting/general-information/document-viewer-lifecycle) for information oh how the Document Viewer stores report data on different lifecycle stages.
+> Refer to the [Document Viewer Lifecycle](https://docs.devexpress.com/XtraReports/401587/web-reporting/general-information/document-viewer-lifecycle) for information on how the Document Viewer stores report data on different lifecycle stages.

 To optimize memory consumption, use the following techniques: